-Your eligible newborn child is eligible from the moment of birth for 31 days.
-If you wish to continue providing coverage for the child beyond 31 days, you must enroll them on the plan.
-To enroll the child, PacificSource must receive your completed enrollment application and any additional premium from your employer within 60 days of birth.
-If the baby is born the 1st through the 1st of the month, full premium is due.
-If the baby is born the 16th through the last day of the month, no premium is charged for that month.
+Your newborn child is eligible for coverage from the moment of birth for 31 days.
+To enroll your child, PacificSource must receive your enrollment change and any additional premium from your employer within 60 days of birth.
+If the child is born the 1st through the 15th of the month, full premium is due.
+If the child is born the 16th of the month through the last day of the month, no premium is charged for that month.
 A claim for maternity care is not considered notification for the purpose of enrolling a newborn child.
 Anytime there is a delay in providing enrollment information, PacificSource may ask for legal documentation to confirm validity.